-In accordance with SI 2008 No. 489, The Companies (Disclosure of Auditor Remuneration and Liability Limitation Agreements) Regulations 2008, where an ICB's contract with its auditors provides for a limitation of the auditor's liability, the principal terms of this limitation must be disclosed.
+In accordance with SI 2008 no.489, The Companies (Disclosure of Auditor Remuneration and Liability Limitation Agreements) Regulations 2008, where an ICB's contract with its auditors provides for a limitation of the auditor's liability, the principal terms of this limitation must be disclosed.
 The contract for the provision of external audit services is held by Grant Thornton UK LLP.
-This limitation has been confirmed as £311,400.
-External audit fees include Value Added Tax (VAT).
+This limitation has been confirmed as £2 million.
+The external audit fees include Value Added Tax (VAT).

-Internal audit services during the year were provided by Mersey Internal Audit Agency and hosted by Liverpool University Hospitals NHS Foundation Trust.
+Internal audit services during the year were provided by Mersev Internal Audit Agency and hosted by Liverpool University Hospitals NHS Foundation Trust.